jleahred/katas/langs/rust/machine_revisions_problem/README.md

 We have _n_ machines

-Each one, has to be checked with different procedures (more than one)
+Each one, has to be checked with different procedures

+On each machine, it's necessary to check n times with procedure A, m times with procedure B...

 Each procedure/machine requires different time